Mann Gulch fire: Controversy

+According to Weick, Dodge's suggestion to lay down in the ashes was viewed by the crew as a signal of desperation rather than a viable creative strategy.
+But Weick saw them as both, in part due to Dodge's ability to act unconventionally in the moment.
+Other scholars have expanded on Weick's ideas, proposing that Dodge's actions that day are the result of "expert craft practice."
+In moments of uncertainty, effective leaders are able to apply practical wisdom (what they have learned over the course of their career) with their ability to quickly make sense of a complex situation (appreciative inquiry), and improvise in the moment.
+In this case, Dodge understood how fire behaves based on his years of experience as a firefighter in the field, and was able to combine quick decision-making to arrive at an unconventional survival tactic, which ultimately saved his life.
+Sensemaking has since been applied to organizational leadership studies and case applications for other organizational contexts.

 Aftermath

 Several months following the fire, fire scientist Harry Gisborne, from the U.S. Forest Service Research Center at Priest River, came to examine the damage.
 Despite a history of heart problems, he nevertheless conducted an on-ground survey of the fire site.
 He suffered a heart attack and died while finishing the day's research.
 Gisborne had forwarded theories as to the cause of the blowup prior to his arrival on site.
 Once there, he discovered several conditions, which caused him to change his concepts of fire activity, particularly those pertaining to fire "blow-ups".
 He noted this to his companion just before his death on November 9, 1949.

 Lessons learned from the Mann Gulch fire had a significant effect on firefighter training.
 Two training protocols—"Ten Standard Firefighting Orders" and "Eighteen Situations That Shout Watch Out"—were incorporated into Forest Service firefighter training program, and safety training made mandatory to achieve certification to work on a fire line.
 However, the training methodology proved inadequate and the tragedy would be repeated twice: in the 1990 Dude fire in Arizona, which killed six firefighters, and in the 1994 South Canyon Fire in Colorado, in which 14 firefighters died.
 A primary factor in the latter appeared to be surprise of the sudden transition from surface fire to crown fire, leading to the development and adoption of LCES, an acronym for a four-point safety procedure to increase observance of the previous training protocols.
 LCES consists of posting lookouts, providing all firefighters radio communication with lookouts, identifying escape routes, and designating valid safety zones, and ensuring that all members of the process, from "hotshot" crews to seasonal Type 2 crew volunteers to "crew bosses", understand and follow its tenets.

 Memorial cross marking the spot where smokejumper Joseph B. Sylvia was fatally burned while fleeing the advancing wildfire.
 Thirteen memorial markers are located on the steep hillside.

 An inquest by the Forest Service held hearings on Aug.
 26–28, 1949, less than a month after the fatalities.